econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 ### Alternative Preferences

-The specification of preferences in the LCP model is widely used: Time-separable Constant Relative Risk Aversion is the workhorse tool for intertemporal choice models, because it has a number of convenient mathematical properties and its implications satisfy some plausible economic desiderata (cf. @kimballStandardRA).
+The specification of preferences in the LCP model is the standard assumption of time-separable Constant Relative Risk Aversion
+This is the workhorse tool for intertemporal choice models because it has a number of convenient mathematical properties and its implications satisfy some plausible economic desiderata (cf. @kimballStandardRA).
-But mathematical convenience provides no guarantee that the utility specification is _right_ in the sense of giving a just representation of what people's preferences really are.
+However, mathematical convenience provides no guarantee that the utility specification is *right* in the sense of giving a proper representation of what people's preferences really are.

-Economists have explored a number of modifications to preferences in an attempt to make their models match various facts.
+Economists have explored a number of modifications to these standard preferences in an attempt to make their models' predictions match various facts.
-One intuitive idea is that people care not only about the level of their consumption but also about how it compares to their past levels of consumption (they have 'habit formation' in their preferences). @10.1257/aer.90.3.341 show that a model with multiplicative habits can provide an explanation for otherwise puzzling patterns in the relation between saving and growth across countries.
+One intuitive idea is that people care not only about the current level of their consumption but also about how it compares to their past levels of consumption (they have 'habit formation' in their preferences).
+For example, @10.1257/aer.90.3.341 show that a model with multiplicative habits can provide an explanation for otherwise puzzling patterns in the relationship between saving and growth across countries, and
-@10.2139/ssrn.302079 examine the implications of such a model for life cycle choices.
+@10.2139/ssrn.302079 examine the implications of such a model for life-cycle choices.

 A second common modification to preferences considered by a substantial literature is the use of @10.1086/261750 preferences, which allow agents to be extremely risk averse with respect to financial risk at a point of time, while simultaneously allowing the agents to be willing to be quite willing to tolerate changes in consumption over time.
-Such preferences have been proposed as a way to solve various puzzles related to the relatively high rate of return equity investments have exhibited over time.
+Such preferences have been proposed as a way to solve various puzzles related to the relatively high rate of return that equity investments have exhibited over time.

+%% MNW: Nothing to do with the paper, but the formatting of citations does not make me excited to use Markdown.

 Both of these formulations are motivated mostly by the goal of matching macroeconomic data.
-But in our view, they are both difficult to defend given some facts we can robustly observe in microeconomic data.
+In our view, however, they are both difficult to defend given some facts we can robustly observe in microeconomic data.
 In particular, both models would imply that microeconomic households would be extremely eager to buy insurance to smooth away almost any risk to their microeconomic circumstances.
 While people do typically have insurance against large risks (fire insurance for the home, auto insurance for the car), the parameter values in these models required to match the microeconomic facts would justify consumers in spending a large fraction of their income on insurance of all kinds.
 One particular example stands out: Households with either strong habits or a high Epstein-Zin instantaneous coefficient of relative risk aversion would be extremely eager to buy private unemployment insurance to supplement the default UI system provided by the state.
 And indeed, such private UI is available, and at prices such that a large fraction of households would be eager to buy it.
 Yet the fraction of households who participate in the private UI market is vanishingly small.

+%% MNW: "...match the microeconomic facts..."
+Should that be "macroeconomic facts"?
+I.e. if you put in the preferences that lead to smooth aggregate consumption (macro fact), then *micro* agents would be willing to buy a ton of insurance.

+%% MNW: On the same point: aggregate consumption smoothness doesn't actually translate into micro consumption smoothness.
+"Habit formation" is a poor explanation because it doesn't show up in micro data.
+See Chris' AEJ:Macro paper from 2019.

 Our attention in this paper is therefore directed toward other modifications in preferences that seem to be plausible in both microeconomic and macroeconomic data.

 ### The LCP model augmented with 'Warm Glow' Bequests

-The LCP model sketched above assumes that the only reason to hold wealth is to spend it later -- which means that eventually an age must come at which the wealth starts being spent down.
+The LCP model sketched above assumes that the only reason to hold wealth is to spend it later, which means that eventually an age must come at which the wealth starts being spent down.
 As the literature has demonstrated, and as we will confirm below using data from SCF's from 1995 to 2022, the path of the median wealth ratio after retirement does not look anything like what that model predicts.

+%% MNW: This is the natural place to be clear about the source of the drawdown in theory, via the absolute patience factor PatFac.
+(DiscFac * LivPrb * Rfree)**(1/CRRA).
+The agent is choosing consumption so that E[c_{t+1} / c_t] = PatFac conditional on survival.
+As LivPrb goes down with age, so does PatFac, hence expected consumption growth falls further and further below 1.
+Thus an aging consumer increasingly wants to *spend it today*, planning to consume less in the future (if it arrives).
+This will quickly push them down to zero assets once mortality is high enough, and they will live pension check to pension check after that.
+And it's *optimal* because living that long is unexpected, and at least they didn't waste any resources by holding them through death-- you can't take it with you!

 Of course, the model can make no sense at all of the behavior of the very rich.
-Bill Gates, for example, has chosen to allocate a large portion of his lifetime wealth to the Bill and Melinda Gates foundation rather than spending it on himself; and even with the pittance that remains to him (\$153 billion, according to [Business Insider](https://www.businessinsider.com/how-bill-gates-spends-fortune)) he would need to spend about \$22 million a day to *avoid getting richer*.[^billgatesspend]
+Bill Gates, for example, has chosen to allocate a large portion of his lifetime wealth to the Bill and Melinda Gates foundation rather than spending it on himself; and even with the relative pittance that remains to him (\$153 billion, according to [Business Insider](https://www.businessinsider.com/how-bill-gates-spends-fortune)) he would need to spend about \$22 million a day to *avoid getting richer*.[^billgatesspend]
 (In fact, he has pledged to give away nearly all of his wealth before he dies).

+%% MNW: I don't think this is a particularly strong point.
+There aren't really any models that do well with the super rich.
+It's a very specialized niche of the literature, which tries to make specialized explanations.

 [^billgatesspend]: As of 2024-05-15, the Fed Funds rate is 5.3 percent at an annual rate.
 \$153b $\times$ 0.053/365 days $\approx$ \$22 million.
 At the current inflation rate of 3.4 percent, he would only have to spend a little over \$8 million a day to run down his real wealth -- assuming the Fed Funds rate is the highest rate of return he can earn.

 But the model also fails for people of much more modest means - the 'drawdown failure' articulated above.

-From the mathematical point of view, it is clear that some other motive for holding onto wealth must be added to the framework if it is to explain the broad facts (never mind Bill Gates).
+From a mathematical point of view, it is clear that some other motive for holding onto wealth must be added to the framework if it is to explain the broad facts, never mind Bill Gates.
 A natural candidate is a bequest motive: The idea that people take pleasure in the thought of leaving something to their heirs.

-This can be accommodated by adding another term to the sources of utility: the value the consumer places on the bequest, which we will denote as $\bqstNrm(\aNrm)$ (think of this as the utility they experience from the thought of leaving an $\bqstNrm$state).
+This idea can be incorporated by adding another term to the sources of utility: the value the consumer places on the bequest, which we will denote as $\bqstNrm(\aNrm)$, the utility they experience from the thought of leaving an $\bqstNrm$state.
 Defining the probability of passing away as the probability of not $\Alive$iving to the next period,
 \begin{align}
-    \cancel{\Alive} & =(1-\Alive)
+    \cancel{\Alive} & \equiv (1-\Alive)
 \end{align}
 the flow of utility that the consumer receives includes both their utility from consumption *and* the pleasure they take from the thought that, if they pass away before next period (which happens with probability $\cancel{\Alive}$), their assets will pass to their heirs.

+%% MNW: Cancel notation isn't rendering properly, so this shows up as L = (1-L).

 The consumer's new value function is therefore just
 \begin{align}